 6.25.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 C has several instances of operators which are similar in structure, but vastly different in meaning.
 This is so common that the C example of confusing the Boolean operator “==” with the assignment “=” is frequently cited as an example among programming languages.
 Using an expression that is technically correct, but which may just be a null statement can lead to unexpected results.

 C provides significant of freedom in constructing statements.
 This freedom, if misused, can result in unexpected results and potential vulnerabilities.